WBBSE Geography Book Class 9 Chapter 5 Weathering Short Questions With Answers :

 (1) Solution:

 It is the process is which the soluble minerals are dissolved by water entering into rocks through crevices.
 Thus rainwater causes chemical disintegration of rock salt and gypsum.
-It is known as solution process.
+It is known as the solution process.
 Landform resulting from underground drainage in Erosion by water action limestone region in limestone region.

 (2) Oxidation: